-RESCUE - Green-scenarios for achieving a greenhouse-gas neutral and resource efficient Germany resource efficient and GHG neutral Material efficiency efficiency builds on "GreenEe2".
-This pathway assumes high material efficiency in all areas, for example through materialsaving technologies and products, secondary raw materials, lightweight construction methods in construction and transport, more durable products, or the substitution of material- and emission-intensive raw materials for more beneficial ones.
-In addition, more and more resource-saving and greenhouse gasneutral technologies are being used worldwide, so the material and CO, rucksacks of imports are greatly reduced.
+RESCUE - Green-scenarios for achieving a greenhouse-gas neutral and resource efficient Germany efficiency builds on "GreenEe2".
+This pathway assumes high material efficiency in all areas, for example through material-saving technologies and products, secondary raw materials, lightweight construction methods in construction and transport, more durable products, or the substitution of material- and emission-intensive raw materials for more beneficial ones.
+In addition, more and more resource-saving and greenhouse gasneutral technologies are being used worldwide, so the material and CO_2 rucksacks of imports are greatly reduced.